KarimaFathi/Database-SQL-Projects/README.md

 ## Problem 48 : Retrieve Make with Highest Production

-Identify the vehicle make that has the highest total number of manufactured models.
+the task is to identify the vehicle make that has the highest total number of manufactured models.

 ## Problem 49 : Retrieve Make with Lowest Production

-Identify the vehicle make that has the lowest total number of manufactured models.
+the task is to identify the vehicle make that has the lowest total number of manufactured models.

+## Problem 50 : Retrieve Fuel Types in Random Order

+the task is to display all fuel types in a randomized order.